pjpollot/ugly_youtube/README.md

 ## Next steps

-- Implementation for command line.
+- Add credential file for the API key.
-- A more comprehensive GUI implemetation (esp: adding a search bar and update results).
+- What about a lil' make-up to our application?